Skip to main content

 2025.05.16 Undocumented immigrant faces $1.82 million fine for failing to leave U.S. after 2005 removal order - CBS News

-According to CBS News, a woman has been charged with a $1,821,350 fine for failing to leave the United States after receiving a removal order when she missed a court hearing.
-She has been charged $500 for every day she has stayed in the United States since the order was issued in 2005.
+According to CBS News, a woman has been charged with a $1,821,350 fine for failing to leave the United States after receiving a removal order when she missed a court hearing: $500 for every day she stayed in the U.S. since the order was issued in 2005.

 View Document